leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-If you've ever used a FP lang this may look familiar. `List<T>` can either be `Nil` meaning it hit the end of the list, or a `Cons` tuple holding a value and the rest of the list.
-Think about how this will look in memory for a second, with all we've talked about Rust's memory model...
+This probably looks pretty foreign. `List<T>` can either be `Nil` meaning it hit the end of the list, or a `Cons` tuple holding a value and the rest of the list.
+Think about how this will look in memory, if you were to create a value for it.

 Huh?